jgrugru/grewtix/collaboration.md

 Development process
 ================
 The development process will start with the repo being cloned.
 Please create a new branch that you will work under (ex.
 AveryS, TomC).
-Once you are finished with your designs, create a pull request to merge to master.
+Once you are finished with your designs, create a pull request to merge to the <em>develop-redesign</em> branch.

 Location of files
 ================